andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now generate a script with --gen-script to collect toplev data on a different system.
+The generated data can be then imported with --import
 * toplev now supports --per-core / --per-socket output in SMT mode, and also a --global mode.
   This also works with reprocessed data (from --perf-output / --import), so it is possible to slice a single collection.
 It is also possible to specify them at the same time